The PA’s plan to restore the GWB paths to their 1931 pedestrian layout is littered with bad decisions. Here’s eight.

 #3 – It won’t alleviate crash hazards.

-The current path threatens cyclists with a gauntlet of stationary crash hazards set at 60 foot intervals.
+The 1931 pedestrian configuration threatens cyclists with a gauntlet of stationary crash hazards.
 The PA’s plan keeps this configuration in place.

 #4 – Adding “gathering places” to entrances will create new bottlenecks.